Especially relevant for operations-heavy businesses with real workflow complexity.

 Pain points

-• Manual estimate, proposal, and project communication work
+- Manual estimate, proposal, and change order documentation

 Opportunity areas